bayileyegnabate/pewlett_hackard_analysis/README.md

 - The summary table clearly shows the huge gap between the number of expected retirements and the number of employees who qualify for the mentorship program.

-- In every department, there are more than 20 employees ready to retire for evey qualifying mentor.
+- In every department, there are _more than 20 employees ready to retire for evey qualifying mentor_.
 The **rmc-ratio** column shows the approximate retiring-to-mentor ratio.
 In Finance department, for instance there will be more than 32 retirements for every mentor.